DominikButz/SwiftUI_NotificationBanner/README.md

 ## License

-SwiftUIGraphs is available under the MIT license.
+SwiftUI NotificationBanner is available under the MIT license.
 See the LICENSE file for more info.